Big Adventures, Small Budget: Exploring Japan for Less

 Take yourself out to the ballgame

-Sumo might be Japan’s traditional sport but baseball, introduced to Japan in the late 1800s, is certainly a local favourite.
-Beer in hand, sunset skies, passionate cheering, kooky mascots and even fireworks makes catching a match the ideal outing for all types of travellers, not just sports fans.
-Outfield seats usually go for around 2,500 yen ($25AUD) and many teams including the Tokyo Yakult Swallows offer easy online ticket booking in English.
-You can get your ticket as a QR code or pick up a paper ticket at a convenience store.
+Sumo might be Japan’s traditional sport but baseball – introduced to the country in the late 1800s – is certainly a local favourite.
+Beer-drinking, sunset skies, passionate cheering, kooky mascots and even fireworks make catching a game the ideal outing for all types of travellers, not just sports fans.
+Outfield seats usually go for about ¥2500 ($25) or sometimes less, and many teams, including the Tokyo Yakult Swallows, offer easy online booking in English.
+You can gain entry with a QR code or pick up a paper ticket at a convenience store.
 Booking sites such as Klook also sell tickets that you can collect at the stadium.

 Image credit: zasabe - stock.adobe.com

-Just landed in Tokyo ahead of your hotel’s check in schedule?
+Just landed in Tokyo ahead of your hotel’s check-in schedule?
 Trying to squeeze in one last experience before heading to the airport?
-Ota, a town about 15 minutes from Haneda Airport, is more interesting than you might expect.
-At Ota City Tourist Information Center, you can try free cultural activities without a reservation, including kimono dressing, origami, and even calligraphy.
-The nearby Kojiya Shopping Street is a 700-metre covered arcade that’s a slice of everyday Tokyo, lined with old-school fruit and veggie shops, takeaway counters, retro cafés, and the odd trendy bakery.
+Ota, a 15-minute drive from Haneda Airport, is more interesting than you might expect.
+At Ota City Tourist Information Center, you can try free cultural activities without a reservation, including kimono dressing, origami and calligraphy.
+The nearby Kojiya Shopping Street is a 700-metre covered arcade that’s a slice of everyday Tokyo, lined with old-school fruit-and-veggie shops, takeaway counters, retro cafés and the odd trendy bakery.

 Eat elite ramen in a hidden lab

-The soupy delight of ramen is ubiquitous in Japan and thankfully, it’s a wallet-friendly feed.
-That doesn’t mean it can’t be a standout dining experience, however.
-Hidden away on Kyoto’s back streets, Rennosuke offers hand-crafted ramen and other creative dishes for less than 2,000 yen ($20.79AUD) where the sleek, minimalist interior makes it feel more like a culinary laboratory than a typical ramen shop.
+The soupy delight of ramen is ubiquitous in Japan and, thankfully, it’s a wallet-friendly feed.
+But that doesn’t mean it can’t be a standout dining experience.
+Hidden away in Kyoto’s backstreets, Rennosuke – whose sleek minimalist interior makes it feel more like a culinary laboratory than a typical ramen shop – offers handcrafted ramen and other creative dishes for less than ¥2000 (about $20).
 The specialty here is refined soy sauce ramen with a clear seafood dashi broth and Kyoto-grown wheat noodles.
-Each bowl is presented on custom ceramics that channel fine-dining rather than fast food and it’s no surprise the restaurant has earned a Michelin Bib Gourmand.
-But here’s the real win: unlike most ramen joints in Japan, you can make a reservation – no epic queues to stand in while hungry.
+Each bowl is presented on custom ceramics that channel fine dining rather than fast food and it’s no surprise the restaurant has earned the Michelin Guide’s Bib Gourmand.
+But here’s the real win: unlike most ramen joints in Japan, you can make a reservation so no queues to stand in while hungry.

 Image credit: Alamy Stock Photo